Melinting: Form and Movement

-The movements in dancing are divided into two categories based on gender, namely male and female.
-This dance is usually danced by women and men, with a total of 8 dancers consisting of 4 men and 4 women.
-When dancing, the dancers will be divided into several rounds, namely the opening round (Pembuka), the kugowo queen round, the floating kenui round, and the closing round (Penutup).
+The movements in dancing are divided into two categories based on gender, with a total of eight dancers: four men and four women.
+When dancing, the dancers will be divided into several rounds, the opening round (Pembuka), the kugowo queen round, the floating kenui round, and the closing round (Penutup).

 Outfit

 Islam makes a contribution that affects how dance properties are.
 The Melinting dance costume for men consists of tapis cloth, a belanga shirt, seretei feathers (Bulu seretei), a fan with free colors, and a gold Skullcap.

 Meanwhile, the Melinting dance properties for women consist of tapis pepadun, a long-sleeved white kebaya shirt, bun, singer rolling a yellow veil, jukum fruit, fan with free colors and ruwi bracelet.
 In addition to property, make-up is very important for Melinting dancers to create the right dancer's face; make-up will influence how the atmosphere is right for dancing the dance.